drshahizan/Python_EDA/assignment/ass3/hpdp/HANY/report.md

 </div>

+From the correlation heatmap above, we can conclude that:

 • Atmospheric Pressure at Station Level(mB) has a negative correlation with Relative humidity with the value of -0.78.

 • Atmospheric Pressure at Station Level(mB) also has a negative correlation with Dew Point Temperature with the value of -0.73.